-Rochester Area Vegan Society
+Welcome to the Rochester Area Vegan Society

 We are the Rochester Area Vegan Society (RAVS)!

-In 2015, to celebrate our 25th anniversary, we changed our name from the Rochester Area Vegetarian Society to the Rochester Area Vegan Society!
-Since its founding in the fall of 1989, all of RAVS’s events, projects, publications, and recommendations—as well as all the food served at its meetings—have been completely vegan.
+In 2014, to celebrate our 25th anniversary, we changed our name from the Rochester Area Vegetarian Society to the Rochester Area Vegan Society!
+Since its founding in the fall of 1989, all of RAVS’s events, projects, publications, and recommendations as well as all the food served at its meetings have been completely vegan.
 It just took 25 years for its name to catch up.
-RAVS has always intended to convey that the reasons not to eat meat, poultry and fish—concern for human health, for the lives of animals, and for the sustainability of the planet—argue just as strongly not to eat eggs, milk, cheese, or any other animal products.
-For all of these years, the group has kept its name in the belief that it is more welcoming to those who have not made the decision to be vegan.
-But in point of fact, RAVS welcomes everyone—meat eaters, vegetarians, and vegans alike—to contact us, to join the group, and to attend any of its events.
-By changing our name, RAVS makes the unequivocal statement that its goal is to promote a vegan diet and way of life, and its mission is to bring that message to everyone.
+RAVS has always intended to convey that the reasons not to eat meat, poultry and fish concern for human health, for the lives of animals, and for the sustainability of the planet argue just as strongly not to eat eggs, milk, cheese, or any other animal products.
+For all of those years, the group kept its name in the belief that it was more welcoming to those who have not made the decision to be vegan.
+But in point of fact, RAVS welcomes everyone: meat eaters, vegetarians, and vegans alike to contact us, to join the group, and to attend any of its events.
+Our mottos are: “If you want to be with us, we want you here” and “You don’t have to be vegan, as long as you eat vegan when you are with us.”

 ATTEND A MEETING!